gperdrizet/OpenSearch/notes/01-setup_notes.md

 parallel: Warning: A record was longer than 1772096.
 Increasing to --blocksize 2303726.
 ```

 And then started humming away.
 Checking the interfaces with bmon tells me there is data moving: bond0 is transmitting ~120 MB/sec from the RAID array (where the JSON file is located) and lo is seeing concurrent RX TX of 100-130 MB/sec.
 We can do sequential read from the array faster than that via the bond, but I think lo is limiting the transfer speed?
 Weird, quick search says that probably should not be the case.
 Not sure what to think about that.
-For now I'm OK with being limited a just better than gigabit speed for this transfer.
+For now, I'm OK with being limited a just better than gigabit speed for this transfer.
 Probably won't be doing it that often anyway.
 Looks like it's using about 12 GB system memory and only a few percent of CPU.
 So, for 150 GB at ~120 MB/sec., should take like 20 min.

-OK, yep - about 15 min and it finished cleanly - no additional output from the cat command.
+OK, yep - about 15 min, and it finished cleanly - no additional output from the cat command.

 ## Test out python client